maxcramer/own/README.md

 ## Notes & Caveats
 - If no image found, then display set image (either logo or ? image)
+- build login section
+- build comment section that can only be commented on if logged in, if not user can only see comments, use firebase login for this

 ### Relevant Reading
 - https://blog.pshrmn.com/simple-react-router-v4-tutorial/